sibamunsanje/Javascript-Reflection/README.md

 # My process for Learning Javascript
 *What went well?
   *Noting down the differences between JS and Ruby helped re-inforce the key differences between the two languages.
 I noticed that JS has a tendency towards syntactic sugar.
 For instance, Javascript demands a semi-colon at the end of each 'sentence', where Ruby does not.
 An interesting example is that in Ruby, we dont have to declare the variable, yet JS demands we do.
-(Noted in exhibit A).

   *Moving on to a more complex programme, i.e. [thermostat] (https://github.com/sibamunsanje/Thermostat), where I had to get used to the Jasmine TDD framework.